 Tangent angle | drift angle

-Which is the inclination (in degrees from the vertical) after the BU section of the directional well.
+The drift angle is the inclination (in degrees from the vertical) after the BU section of the directional well.
 This section of the well is termed the tangent section because it is much like a tangent to the end of the arc formed by the BU section of the directional well.
-The tangent angle range is preferred to be (10° and 60°) as it will be difficult to control the trajectory of the well at angles below 10° and also to run WL logging into directional wells at higher inclinations values (more than 60°).
+The tangent angle range is preferred to be (10° and 60°) as it will be difficult to control the trajectory of the well at angles below 10° and also to run WL logging into directional wells at higher inclination values (more than 60°).

 The trajectory of a directional well must be carefully planned, considering that the most effective trajectory is utilized to drill between the rig surface location and the target location with the lowest costs (check also drilling cost per foot).